jascomp/oracle-netsuite-rest-api-powershell/README.md

    - Use the token to make a sample GET request (e.g., retrieving a customer record)
    - Print the API response in JSON format

-## Disclaimer

-- This script is for educational purposes only and comes with no warranty.
-- Use at your own risk and do not use in production without proper review and adaptation.'

 ## Important Notes

 - Oracle has phased out support for [PKCSv1.5 for RSA signatures](https://community.oracle.com/netsuite/english/discussion/4490520/end-of-support-for-rsa-pkcsv1-5-scheme-for-oauth-2-0).
 You must now use PSS.
 If you continue to use PKCSv1.5 the service will return `invalid_grant`.